 Beech Lodge School Limited is a not-for profit organisation, a registered charity (1151323) and is registered as an Independent School with the Department For Education (868/6021).

-Beech Lodge School was set up by Daniela Shanly, Emma Barklem and Lucy Barnes (Headteacher) who all shared a vision for an alternative approach to learning that truly allows those children whose needs are not being met in Mainstream School to flourish.
+Beech Lodge School was set up by Daniela Shanly (Proprietor), Emma Barklem (Advisor) and Lucy Barnes (Principal) who all shared a vision for an alternative approach to learning that truly allows those children whose needs are not being met in Mainstream School to flourish.
 Driven by an enormous amount of passion and dedication they are proud to have opened the school to the first cohort of children in January 2013

-Adoptive parent to two children, Daniela recognised through her own personal experience that it is vital for some young people to have an alternative approach to learning in order to maximise their educational potential, wellbeing and increase self esteem.
-All of which motivated her to set up Beech Lodge School.
+Daniela recognised through her own personal experience that it is vital for some children and young people to have an alternative approach to learning in order to maximise their educational potential, wellbeing and increase self esteem, all of which motivated her to set up Beech Lodge School.
 Daniela's two children have both attended the school.
 She has a strong personal commitment to the needs of vulnerable children and is actively involved in adoption, mental health and children’s charities.
 Until recently Daniela was a Governor at the BCA Further Education College where she chaired the Quality of Education Committee.

 The School has an Advisory Board which oversees the work of the school and helps secure the school's aims.
 The Advisory Board under the Chairmanship of the Proprietor comprises a team of people who all have a connection with the school.
 The Advisory Board meets regularly and keeps abreast of its responsibilities.
 It is strongly involved in strategic planning so that resources, both human and material are best used to meet the needs of pupils.

-Emma Barklem – Co-Founder, Director, Therapist and Beech Lodge parent
+Emma Barklem - Co-Founder, Director, Therapist and former Beech Lodge parent

 Emma is an experienced therapist, having worked predominantly with children and young people in a variety of educational settings.
 With four children of her own she believes strongly in creating an environment that values an individual approach to learning whilst maintaining a sense of community to develop essential social skills.